kaipee/-ansible-playbook-vagrantfiles/README.md

 Configure the testing environment depending on your needs using the variables contained at the start of each Vagrantfile.

+Boxes and their details can be found at https://app.vagrantup.com/boxes/search .

+VM configurations should be changed to meet your needs.

 #### Example

 ```ruby